 Calculating the value and proper storage of poultry litter

 How valuable is poultry manure?
-This may not be a straightforward answer and depends on several factors, including the nutrient(s) required for a specific field.
-Here is one example using the average nutrient analysis values from southeast Kansas of 56-53-46 (N-P2O5-K2O lb per ton):
+This may not be a straightforward answer and depends on several factors, including the nutrient(s) required for a specific field, but here’s one example using the average nutrient analysis values from southeast Kansas of 56-53-46 (N-P2O5-K2O lbs/ton):

-In addition to the N, P, and K, poultry litter also contains sulfur, micronutrients, and organic matter which adds additional value to the poultry litter.
+In addition to the value of the N, P and K poultry litter also contains sulfur, micronutrients and organic matter which adds additional value to the poultry litter.

 Proper storage of manure is important to prevent runoff contamination of water and odor problems.
 The following practices should be utilized:

 - Avoid stockpiling litter near homes, public roadways, and drainage ditches.

 - Stockpile litter at least 200 feet away from “Waters of the State.”

 - Use tarps on litter piles to keep litter dry, reduce odor, and reduce N losses from volatilization.